mothur/mothur.github.io/_wiki/pyrosequences_from_deep_anoxic_cenotes.md

 I then checked my alignment in [arb](https://www.arb-home.de/) and a recent SILVA database and found that my alignment, which should cover E. coli positions 8-357, was spread out over the length of the 16S rRNA gene.
-Pat observed that my sequences weren\'t oriented correctly because my barcode sequence was on the reverse primer.
+Pat observed that my sequences weren't oriented correctly because my barcode sequence was on the reverse primer.
 Therefore, I run:

     mothur > reverse.seqs(fasta=ZAC.unique.fasta)